LIVER CANCER & SSD BENEFITS

 SUPPLEMENTAL SECURITY INCOME (SSI)

 The second program is Supplemental Security Income (SSI).
 Under the SSI program, you must meet the same disability requirements as those for SSDI.
 However, since this program is based on financial need, you must also meet the income and asset rules.
-Find out more information about SSI benefits here.
+Find out more information about SSI benefits.

 SSI benefits come with Medicaid.
 Medicaid also uses the same financial rules as SSI.
 Unlike Medicare, Medicaid does not have a waiting period before it begins.
-If you need more information about Medicaid benefits, read here.
+Review information about Medicaid benefits.
 Medicaid covers most health needs, including monthly medications.

 LIVER CANCER IS A COMPASSIONATE ALLOWANCE

-Social Security’s Compassionate Allowances program allows for expedited approval on disability applications if you receive a liver cancer diagnosis.
+Social Security’s Compassionate Allowances program allows for a quicker approval on SSD applications if you receive a liver cancer diagnosis.
 The liver cancer survival rate is not very high.
 Instead of waiting two years to win benefits, if you have cancer of the liver, then you may be able to win benefits in as little as one month.

-If you have a liver transplant, you are automatically eligible for SSD benefits for one year.
-Under listing 5.09 Liver transplantation, if you have a liver transplant, then the SSA will consider you under a disability for 1 year following the date of transplantation.
-After the one year period of benefits, they will consider your residual functional capacity to determine if you are still under a disability.
+If you have a liver transplant, then you qualify for SSD benefits for one year.
+Under listing 5.09, if you have a liver transplant, then the SSA will pay you benefits for 1 year following the date of the transplant.
+After the one year period, they will review your case to see if you are still unable to work.

 THE SIGNS & SYMPTOMS OF LIVER CANCER